 - Buddhist Festivals and Holidays

-Descriptions.
+Descriptions relating to a range of holidays.
 Some include indicators for the actual date when celebrated.

-- Buddhist Holidays and Festivals
+- Buddhist Festivals and Religious Holidays

 - Buddhist Holidays

 There are 36 listed, each with a page of explanation, further links, references, more.
 The main article for this category is Buddhist Holidays , which in turn has links to pages for a List of Buddhist festivals and the Culture of Buddhism.
 All pages are from Wikipedia.

 - Buddhist Holidays & Festivals [Buddhism for Kids]

 ‘Six major Buddhist holidays & festivals’.

 Actual date, Day of the week, Festival/Observance.
 There are also links on the left to a wide range of other religions and several other holiday listings.
 You will need to go to the top of any new page and click on English Version.